Skip to Content

 Food in Cuba: Tasted Good to Me!

-I researched ‘food in Cuba’ before I went and all I found was tasteless, miserable and damning reviews.
-From what friends had told me and what I’d read online I was prepared for two weeks of rice, peas and miserable excuses for meat or fish.
+Oddly, I researched ‘food in Cuba’ before I went and I found tasteless, miserable and damning reviews.
+From what friends had told me and what I’d read online I was prepared for two weeks of rice, peas and miserable excuses for meat or fish!

-Turns out it was quite different.
+Fortunately, it turned out to be quite different – phew!
 Once I’d got over the original over analysis and apprehension caused by these reviews I actually found quite a different story in the streets of Havana, Trinidad and Cienfuegos.

 Parque Central